Students' academic status is reviewed on a quarterly basis. Academic standing is determined by GPA and degree progress. To be in good standing:

 If the appeal is denied, the student will be formally disqualified from the major, the Bren School of ICS, and UC Irvine.

-If a student is formally disqualified, he or she will be restricted from registering for courses or using university services after a stated date.
+If a student is formally disqualified, he or she may not register for courses or use university services after a stated date.
 The Registrar's Office will also be instructed to note the effective date of the disqualification on the student's official transcript.
-An official letter will be sent to the student's permanent address on file.

 It is recommended for the student to see an academic counselor to learn about the readmission process and policy.